meyersa/CloudSCT/README.md

 # Cloud Implementation of [Smart City Tracker](https://caimeng2.github.io/SmartCityTracker/)

 This project serves as an ITC630 project to disaggregate the original [Smart City Tracker](https://github.com/caimeng2/SmartCityTracker) into microservices that are cloud-ready.
 The **Smart City Tracker** previously existed as a web service that aggregated data from JSON files into a usable display.
-This project has been restructured into a more scalable system, with data pulled dynamically from Firestore instead of loading statically.
+This project has been restructured into a more scalable system, with data pulled dynamically from MongoD instead of loading statically.

 ![New UI](/pics/new.png)

 ## Key Features:
 - **Frontend**: Displays information about smart city implementations in the United States.
-It runs static content and fetches dynamic data from Firestore.
+It runs static content and fetches dynamic data from MongoDB.
-- **Backend**: Syncs data from Zenodo (where the dataset is hosted) to Firestore, ensuring the system stays updated autonomously with only Zenodo needing to be updated for new data.
+- **Backend**: Syncs data from Zenodo (where the dataset is hosted) to MongoDB, ensuring the system stays updated autonomously with only Zenodo needing to be updated for new data.
 - **Cloud Ready**: This project can be deployed both locally and in Docker containers.

 ---